 If you look at her blog, there are two recipes there.
 The first is for truly homemade pasta sauce with fresh tomatoes, and the second uses canned tomatoes.
 I started with the canned option.

 Now, I know that means trading one container for another.
-But the aluminum cans are easier to recycle and accepted at almost any recycling station.
+But the aluminum cans are easier to recycle and are accepted at almost any recycling station.
 Plus, those have a lot less preservatives in them than the jar of completed pasta sauce.

 That’s my story, and I’m sticking to it!